wso2/docs-mi/en/docs/reference/connectors/google-pubsub-connector/googlepubsub-connector-example.md

 1. Initialize the connector.

    1. Initialize the connector.
 You can use the same configuration to initialize the connector.
-Please follow the steps given in section 1 for setting up the init operation to the createTopic operation
+Please follow the steps given in section 1 for setting up the init operation for the createTopic operation

    2. Set up the `pullMessage` operation.
 Navigate into the **Connectors** pane and select the **Googlepubsub Connector** section.
 Then select the `pullMessage` operation.